 MS. SHAW: So, first of all, I work for a local government and the contract that was just approved for audit was seven years.
 That's number one.
 So I would like to end this statement at school board.
 Because the school board and us may at some point determine that a contract -- remember, it's a contract, that a contract may go beyond a three-year five-year, well, I don't think seven years.
-However, I think it's common practice that they rotate their managers of the audit.
-It's common practice in the industry.
-I don't think it's something that we need to actually put in there.
-We're kind of wordsmithing this and we have quite a bit of agenda to do, but if we need to clean this up, just cut it at school board.
-Because the contract may determine, the RFP or RFQ may determine the length of years, the length of time that the contract goes for.
+However, I think it's common practice that they rotate their know, at that five-year mark.
+Or else we end up right where we are now pushed with our backs against the wall.